Tibetan Spaniel at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are Tibetan Spaniels good for first-time owners?
+Are Tibetan Spaniels good with children and other pets?

-Do Tibetan Spaniels bark a lot?
+Do Tibetan Spaniels need a lot of mental stimulation?

 The Tibetan Spaniel's intelligence is a sophisticated tapestry woven from centuries of vigilant companionship and spiritual integration.
 Far from being merely stubborn, they are discerning, observant, and deeply attuned partners who thrive when their unique cognitive strengths are understood and nurtured.